Paint a waterfall to add beauty, drama and mystery to our landscape paintings

 Mix any cool, dark colors.
 Even though the cliff is mostly in shadow, it will still show different colors.
 A variation of colors is more interesting.

-Remember "thin to thick" and "dark to light".
+Remember: "thin to thick" and "dark to light".

-continue the cliff
+continue painting the cliff

-Paint the cliff all the way up to the edge of the foliage.
+After this, continue painting the cliff all the way up to the edge of the foliage.

 The underpainting is complete.

-Now we can see what the painting will look like.
 This is a good stopping point for those who wish to take a break.

 paint the foliage